Kneckter/Rotomonitor/README.md

 reopenMonitorURL: An array of strings for the URLs of the reopen game monitors you are using like iPhone Controller or DCM Listener
 excludeFromReopen: An array of strings that are the unique names of the devices to exclude from the reopen game request

+allowReapplySAM: true/false - Bool to enable RDMDeviceMonitor to send a request to a monitor for reapplying the SAM profile.
+reapplySAMMonitorURL: An array of strings for the URLs of the reapply SAM monitors you are using like iPhone Controller or DCM Listener
+excludeFromReapplySAM: An array of strings that are the unique names of the devices to exclude from the reapply SAM request

 allowWarnReboots: true/false - Bool to enable RDMDeviceMonitor to send a reboot request to a monitor
 rebootMonitorURL: An array of strings for the URLs of the reboot monitors you are using like iPhone Controller or DCM Listener
 sendRebootAlerts: true/false - Bool to enable the DM message for rebooting a device